These DIY Concrete Planters Cost Less Than a DOLLAR to Make!

 - spray oil, or cooking oil and a paint brush

-- rocks to hold top mold down
+- rocks, to hold top mold down

 - faux flowers or succulents, as desired

-Last step: Fill your planters!
+Last step: Fill your concrete flower pots!

 Hip Tip: Consider adding felt pad bumpers to the bottom of your planters to protect any unwanted scratches to surfaces.